intelequia/VirtualLabs/README.md

    * Select the size for Frontend and Backend VMs.
    * Select the size for Session Host VMs.

+Now wait for the green check in the notifications hub.
+It will take **1 to 2 hours** for completes the resources deployment.

 ### Architecture

 Refer to the [solution architecture](Documentation/SolutionArchitecture.md) guide.